 This course further develops the 3-dimensional art techniques through wheel thrown pottery, plaster sculpture, and mixed media.
 Topics of study include artist research, critique methods, and artist symbolism.
 Emphasis will be placed on creating a personal style. \$10 materials fee.
-Prerequisite: Foundations of Art, Ceramics and Sculpture I community-based partners.
-Students will employ appropriate Adobe Suite software and design skills to achieve the desired outcome for each client.
-The production of media and design components from all courses will be showcased for clients and partners through the completion of a capstone cumulative professional portfolio.
+Prerequisite: Foundations of Art, Ceramics and Sculpture I brass, woodwind, and percussion instruments into a large ensemble for public performance.
+In addition to the band class scheduled during the day, students are expected to attend after school rehearsals and performances as part of their grade requirements.
+Concert band members are eligible for participation in Delaware Music Education Association (DMEA) events.